 (a) Non-compliance documentation.
-Licensing staff clearly and concisely documents areas of non-compliance on the monitoring checklist and summary, including operator discussion. • 1
+Licensing staff clearly and concisely documents non-compliance areas on the monitoring checklist and summary, including operator discussion. • 1

 (1) A plan of correction, including a specific agreed-on time period for non-compliance correction is documented on the monitoring summary.
+Each non-compliance or documentation indicates a plan of correction will be submitted by the executive or program director.
 When a previous non-compliance was not corrected by the agreed-on time period, the non-compliance is documented again with a shorter plan of correction date. • 2

 (2) Immediate correction is required when the non-compliance directly impacts children's health, safety, or well-being.

 (3) Licensing staff requests the operator's signature on the monitoring summary, explaining the signature indicates acknowledgment of recorded information.

 (4) When the operator or individual in charge refuses to sign, the refusal is documented on the monitoring summary.

 (5) The operator is provided a monitoring summary copy.